mtdapiggle/frc-cad/README.md

 this is gonna be a short session because i gotta sleep soon. i kinda need to figure out a way to power the shooter, i think i'll do it through belts, although i think i want to look at some examples first, so i don't mess up like previous times.
 ![image](https://github.com/user-attachments/assets/f111181d-8a53-48b1-b6da-4b471b41e36b)
-ok so 2910's shooter wheels are powered by 2 falcon 500 motors, which is one of the best/most powerful motors in FRC. their pulley ratio is around 0.7:1 or 7:10, in simple terms, wheel go fast.
+ok so 2910's shooter wheels are powered by 2 falcon 500 motors, which is one of the best/most powerful motors in FRC. their ' ratio is around 0.7:1 or 7:10, in simple terms, wheel go fast.
 ![image](https://github.com/user-attachments/assets/bbef2a3e-3d28-4956-8164-fbcd1b22adc5)
 254 also uses 2 falcon 500 motors, and it's a 1:1 ratio.
 ![image](https://github.com/user-attachments/assets/2b087367-92cd-4bcb-8ebf-1907da15bec2)